-As a new Christian, I noticed something off, but I just couldn’t put my finger on what it was.
+When I was a new Christian, I noticed something off, but I couldn’t put my finger on it.
 There was something going on and I knew it had something to with men.
+First of all, I noticed the gender gap.

 I noticed that in every church I went to there was lots of men standing around looking bored, with their hands in their pockets, while the women had their arms outstretched and their eyes brimming with tears, every Sunday in every church I went to.